josesayago/wp-cache.com/wp-content/plugins/wp-cachecom/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed bug: Cache would not delete for pages when a change was being made to pages.
+This is resolved.

+= 1.0.4 =
+* Mild correction.

 = 1.0.3 =
 * Fixed minor bug on line 163 of functions.php involving a double spaced underscore.